elastic/ecs/rfcs/text/0012-orchestrator-field-set.md

 ## Usage

 The `orchestrator` field set will be used to capture typical concepts employed by container orchestrators to manage resources.
-The key intent of this is to allow for a a consistent method by which audit logs from container orchestrators can be compared.
+The key intent of this is to create a consistent method by which audit logs from container orchestrators can be compared.
 For example, this would allow the creation of open source detection rulesets for suspicious Kubernetes events based on audit logs, which can be easily transferred from one cluster to another without depending on the specifics of